Building your site’s custom CTR curve

 If you need some convincing, consider the following eCommerce-site example to illustrate the potential usefulness of this analysis.

-• To formulate a business-case for implementing better meta-descriptions and rich markup, you forecast the increase in clicks to those pages.
-Using the site’s custom CTR curve (rather than generic or legacy click-curve data, e.g. AOL) you are able to maximize the accuracy of this forecast.
+- To formulate a business case for implementing better meta-descriptions and rich markup, you forecast the increase in clicks to those pages.
+Using the site’s custom CTR curve (rather than generic or legacy click-curve data, e.g. AOL) you can maximize the accuracy of this forecast.

 Part 1: Extract Data from Search Console